-Can we clarify the terminology?
+UPDATED Can we clarify the terminology?

 We use the term "telehealth" as a mode of delivering health care services through the use of telecommunications technology by a health care practitioner to a patient in a different physical location from a health care practitioner.
-In keeping with Governor Hogan's emergency legislation, SB 1080/HB 1663, telehealth may include both synchronous and asynchronous interactions.
+Telehealth may include both synchronous and asynchronous interactions.
 It does not include audio-only messages, emails, or fax transmissions.